envoyproxy/go-control-plane/internal/example/README.md

 go-control-plane$ make example
 ```

 The Makefile builds the example server and then runs `build/example.sh` which runs both Envoy and the example server.
 The example server serves a configuration defined in `internal/example/resource.go`.
-If everything works correctly, you should be able to open a browser to [http://localhost:10000](http://localhost:10000) and see Acnodal.io's website.
+If everything works correctly, you should be able to open a browser to [http://localhost:10000](http://localhost:10000) and see Envoy's website.

 ## Files